IELTS Exam 2019 – 2020 | India

 Alternately, you could also visit their offices and register in person.You will then be contacted via email regarding venue location on your preferred date.

 IELTS Exam Results: When and how they are obtained

-Once you take the test, your results will be available 13 days after that in the form of a test report form.
+Once you take the test, your results will be available 13 days after that in the form of a test report.
 These will also be available online or if possible for the test centre, you can also get a preview by SMS alert.

 The results will be posted to you.
 You cannot, however, expect results on phone or fax.
 Check with your centre if you can collect the results in person.

 Keep the test report form safe with you.
 No replacements are given.

 The test centre will send your results to five recognizing organizations free of charge, if you want.

 IELTS Exam Sample

 As mentioned above, both IELTS Academic and IELTS Academic Training are divided into four parts.
 Sample tests are available on the IELTS website for you to go through to get a feel about how the tests are designed.

 At the same time, there are lots of resources online that offer the same.